wolfrieder/http-response-classifier/README.md

 With these steps completed, you should now have a functional environment for executing the research project, as well as the necessary tools for efficient model development and tracking.

+## Known Installation Problems

+If the LightGBM import throws this error message:
+`AttributeError: module 'pandas.core.strings' has no attribute 'StringMethods'` then you should update `dask` and `dependencies`.
+The problem is described [here](https://github.com/microsoft/LightGBM/issues/5739) and is caused by the recent release of `pandas` version 2.